Skip to content

 Previously, this factor was dealt with under “expertise”.
 This language has disappeared in the updated version of the Guidelines of December 2022.

 Now these two concepts are clearly separated: Expertise means specialist knowledge, Experience means personal experience, i.e. first-hand experience.
+An example of this would be cooking videos, cookbooks, and blog recipes.

 Google E-E-A-T: Expertise